rebelsky/sams-assorted-musings-reflections/grinnell-trads-bakery-run.md

 did not involve alcohol and were not too harmful [1], and they helped connect students with downtown [2].

 However, that tradition is now long gone.
-First, some Tutorial professors discouraged their tutees from staying up (or waking up) to do the bakery run during orientation was unhealthy.
-Ideally, one should go to bed and get up the same time each day [3].
+First, some Tutorial professors discouraged their tutees from staying up (or waking up) to do the bakery run during orientation?
+Why?
+Ideally, one should go to bed and get up the same time each day [3], and they worried that bakery run discouraged students from developing good habits.
 Then, it disappeared from orientation, presumably for similar reasons [4].
 Two or three years ago, Danish Maid closed [5].

 Do students still stay up until 3am?
 Yes.
-We now have sponsored 3am pancake breaks during [week fourteen](naming-week-14) and finals week.
+In fact, some student groups now run 3am pancake breaks during [week fourteen](naming-week-14) and finals week.
 I've objected to them, on the same grounds that others objected to the bakery runs: We should not be offering incentives for students to disrupt their sleep habits, particularly during a time when their brains need to be working especially well.
 I believe the response I got was "We are not encouraging them to stay up.
 We are acknowledging that they do."

 Do we have events that get students downtown?
 I think we've tried a variety, but I don't recall any particularly successful ones.
 It may